embogit/VE2302_EDF/README.md

 sudo mv repo /usr/bin
 ~~~

+### Vitis linking

+Linking will fail unless the VE2302 board files are copied to .../Xilinx/2026.1/data/xhub/boards/XilinxBoardStore/boards/Xilinx directory. vpl does not seem to honor Vivado_init.tcl or vivado parameters given to v++ linker.

 ### QEMU

 QEMU should boot up with command `runqemu versal-generic-xcve2302 nographic serial` (remember to source edf-init-build-env)